 Unlike car laws — mostly consistent across the country — micromobility law is a patchwork.
 States wrote their own rules.
 Cities wrote their own ordinances on top.
-A student on the same e-bike can be completely legal in one town and in violation two miles away.
+A student on the same e-bike can be legal in one town and in violation two miles away.
+Judgment, not memorization, is what carries a young rider safely across those lines.

 The Learning Model is the decision cycle students move through in every session — from noticing risk, to analyzing choices, to teaching peers, to committing to real-world action.